Ed94/VEFontCache-Odin/Readme.md

 * Better support for tuning glyph render sampling
   * Support for sub-pixel AA
   * Ability to decide AA method & degree on a per-font basis
+* Support for Hamza shaper
+  * C-library with ability to set allocator.
 * Multi-threading supported job queue
   * Lift heavy-lifting portion of the library's context into a thread context
   * Synchronize threads by merging their generated layered draw list into a finished draw list for processing on the user's render thread
-  * User defines how thread contexts are distributed for drawing (a basic quadrant-based selector procedure will be provided)
+  * User defines how thread contexts are distributed for drawing.

 ## Documentation